codr7/g-fu/v1/doc/doom_fire_kata.md

         ...
 ```

-Once particles are faded and moved, its time to generate console output.
-We start by adding the top row to the index and moving the cursor home, then pick the right color and print a blank for each particle last-first.
-Before exiting, the output is flushed and average frame rate recorded.
+Once all particles are faded and moved, its time to generate console output.
+We start by adding the top row to the index and moving the cursor home, then pick the color and print a blank for each particle last-first.
+Before exiting, the output is flushed and frame rate recorded.

 ```
     ...